 It’s also vegan, cruelty-free and doesn’t contain any nasties!

-INGREDIENTS: Organic cocos nucifera wax (coconut), organic glycine soja wax (non GMO soy), parfum (Pacifica’s own perfume blend with natural and essential oils), prunus armeniaca wax (apricot wax), caprylic/capric triglyceride (coconut source).
+INGREDIENTS: Organic cocos nucifera wax (coconut), organic glycine soja wax (non GMO soy), perfume (Pacifica’s own perfume blend with natural and essential oils), prunus armeniaca wax (apricot wax), Caprylic/capric triglyceride (coconut source).

 Coconut Secret | Coconut Aminos Teriyaki Sauce

-A year ago I tried the original Raw Coconut Aminos Soy-Free Seasoning Sauce (review here) and maybe you remeber I wasn’t much impressed by it as a soy substitute, and wrote that I wasn’t going to repurchase it.
-Well, after six months of use and finishing it off, I surpsingly missed it in my kitchen!
+A year ago I tried the original Raw Coconut Aminos Soy-Free Seasoning Sauce (review here) and maybe you remember I wasn’t much impressed by it as a soy substitute and wrote that I wasn’t going to repurchase it.
+Well, after six months of use and finishing it off, I surprisingly missed it in my kitchen!

 I ended up not using it as a soy sauce but as a sweetener in dishes.
 We eat a lot of woks and curries at home, and I like them rather sweet than salty, so the coconut aminos was a great addition to my cooking.
 And recently my hubby got hooked on teriyaki sauce, so I figured, why not test this one?
 Not to mention, they also have a garlic sauce!

-For being a teryiaki sauce it’s not your typical viscous sauce, but has the same consistency of soy sauce.
+For being a teriyaki sauce it’s not your typical viscous sauce but has the same consistency of soy sauce.

-I’m enjoying it over rice, noodles and just about anything that could do better with a little bit of Teryiaki!
+I’m enjoying it over rice, noodles and just about anything that could do better with a little bit of Teriyaki!